Dental Consultant Advice: No Show Fee?

-No one likes no shows or cancellations but they happen so it is also important that you include in your dental office manual for your scheduler how to properly call a patient who has missed an appointment.
+No one likes no shows or cancellations but they happen bit your scheduler nneds to know how to properly call a patient who has missed an appointment.

 Done properly you can hopefully get the patient in, as well as find out what may have caused the patient to miss their appointment and remedy any internal problem that may have contributed to the patient not showing up.